-Professional Societies.
-Strengthening the relationship with taxonomically based societies (e.g., plants, vertebrates, insects, fungi), as well as collections and data oriented organizations (e.g., Natural Science Collections Alliance, Society for the Preservation of Natural History Collections and the Taxonomic Databases Working Group) will facilitate the greater use of collections data in research and training.
 In the case of taxon-oriented societies, greater involvement with the digitization process will inculcate a greater sense of responsibility for the protection and development of collections in their domain.
 Developing an efficient means of tracking specimens through their use in scientific publications will require partnership with publishers of primary scientific literature such as society journals as well as their editorial boards.
 The American Institute of Biological Sciences (AIBS), a federation of scientific societies spanning the biological sciences, works to unify the community around common interests.
 Working with organizations like AIBS and iDigBio, the new agenda can further expand linkages to a wider diversity of scientific fields, journal editors, funders and policymakers.

 Education and Broadening Participation.
-Working with national educators organizations as well groups such as the Society for Advancing Chicanos and Native Americans in Science (SACNAS) as well as Minority Serving Institutions (MSIs), Historically Black Colleges and Universities (HBCUs) and other higher learning institutions that primarily serve groups underrepresented in science, must be a central effort of future collections initiatives.
-Finding partners among agencies with programs to help people gain the skills necessary for self-sufficiency should be a priority for all collections institutions.
-Partnerships among robust and fledgling citizen science initiatives will promote projects that can be widely implemented with compatible data standards and protocols.
+Working with national educators organizations such as the National Association of Biology Teachers (NABT), the Association for Biology Laboratory Education (ABLE), and Quantitative Undergraduate Biology Education Synthesis (Qubeshub.org) will expand the awareness of ESN resources, and foster training of next generation of scientists in biodiversity literacy.
+Groups such as the Society for Advancing Chicanos and Native Americans in Science (SACNAS) as well as Minority Serving Institutions (MSIs), Historically Black Colleges and Universities (HBCUs) and other higher learning institutions that primarily serve groups underrepresented in science, will be critical partners as we continue efforts to recruit and retain a diverse 21st century workforce.
+Partnering with programs to help people gain the skills necessary for self-sufficiency should be a priority for all collections institutions.
+Partnerships among robust and fledgling citizen science initiatives will promote science literacy and foster a culture of compatible data standards and protocols.

 Other Partnerships.
-The development of partnerships beyond our primary user groups is key to sustaining both the national data store and the collections themselves.
+The development of new partnerships beyond the familiar primary user groups is key to developing the new capabilities required for research and for sustaining the U.S. biodiversity data store and the collections themselves.
 The stakeholder community identified an extensive list of the scholarly and business-oriented groups with which potential partnerships can be formed for knowledge sharing and financial support, summarized in Appendix C. It must be noted that many of these groups were also identified as potential partners in the NIBA plan.
-Although we have direct evidence of use of collections data by many of these groups, the extent of such use is unknown, and formal partnerships have not developed in most cases.
+Although we have some direct evidence of use of collections data by these groups, the extent of such use is unknown, and formal partnerships have not developed in most cases.
 An openness to collaboration with non-traditional partners in academia and industry could lead to wider application of pertinent technology.
-As the breadth of users and value and diversity of products generated from digitized collections data grows, so too will support for investments in biodiversity collections.
-As our extended specimen network becomes more representative of U.S. national biodiversity holdings, and the data are more standardized and thereby more easily searched and combined, we will be able to offer the most relevant and complete data sets to users, and owners of the data can be credited and compensated for their use.
-The first partnership that needs to develop in this context is with business development advisors who can help us with marketing as well as cost- and profit-sharing agreements.
+As the breadth of users and value and diversity of products generated from digitized collections data grows and becomes more visible, so too will support for investments in biodiversity collections.
+As our ESN becomes more representative of U.S. national biodiversity holdings, and the data are standardized and easily searched and combined, we will be able to offer the most relevant and complete data sets to users, while owners of the data can be credited and compensated for their use.
+The first partnership that needs to develop in this context is with business development advisors who can help us with marketing as well as cost- and profitsharing agreements.